adriaanjacobs/llvm-getting-started/README.md

 ## Code to run on
 Since the passrunner runs on bitcode, you'll have to generate that from whatever language you're trying to analyze first.
 For clang, you can do this with the `-S -emit-llvm` options.

 If you want to do whole-program analysis (WPA), I highly recommend [the gllvm project](https://github.com/SRI-CSL/gllvm) at the moment to generate complete LLVM bitcode for complex projects.
 It is a version of the more well-known [wllvm](https://github.com/travitch/whole-program-llvm) project that, among other things, sports faster compile times.
 An easy project to get started with is [MbedTLS](https://github.com/Mbed-TLS/mbedtls), since it builds statically by default and has some useful test programs (like [benchmark.c](https://github.com/Mbed-TLS/mbedtls/blob/development/programs/test/benchmark.c)) that are moderately sized but already contain many representative IR constructs.

+> **TIP:** Always make sure to generate whole-program IR using the same compiler and version that you will use to analyze it!

 If you want to run some passes before running your analysis, you can either do that with `opt`, or you can add them to `MPM` in [passrunner.cpp](passrunner.cpp) before `MyInstrumentationPass` if you want to run them every time.
 This gives very precise control over the layout of the IR before you run your own stuff.